emliberace/MIDIv2.ahk/README.md

   - Program Change
   - SysEx
   - MMC (MIDI Machine Control)
-  - MIDI Time Code (Receive only)
+  - MIDI Time Code
 - MIDI Through

-The library also includes utility functions for handling SysEx messages.

 See [here](https://emliberace.github.io/MIDIv2.ahk/index.html) for detailed documentation of all the features of the library.

 ## Installation

 Download the zip file [MIDIv2.v1.0.zip](https://github.com/emliberace/MIDIv2.ahk/releases/download/v1.0/MIDIv2.v1.0.zip) and extract its content.
 Place the MIDIv2.ahk file in one of the script library paths.
-(See [here](https://www.autohotkey.com/docs/v2/Scripts.htm#lib) for more info.)
+(See https://www.autohotkey.com/docs/v2/Scripts.htm#lib for more info.)
 The folder `\Doc` contains the documentation for the library in a HTML format and can be extracted anywhere.
+(Also available online: https://emliberace.github.io/MIDIv2.ahk/index.html)
 The folder `\Examples` contains a number of examples of usage.
 Extract this folder to a location of your choice.
 (To run one of the examples, simply double-click the .ahk file.)